EnricoMi/download-buildkite-artifact-action/README.md

     ignore_job_states: timed_out,failed
     output_path: artifacts
 ```

-Note: The [EnricoMi/trigger-pipeline-action](https://github.com/EnricoMi/trigger-pipeline-action) action is a fork of the
-official [Buildkite/trigger-pipeline-action](https://github.com/buildkite/trigger-pipeline-action) action, which does not
-support the required feature to allow the above.

 ## Permissions
 It is generally good practice to [restrict permissions for actions in your workflows and jobs](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs) to the required minimum.